krolique/project_euler/docs/algorithms/binary-search.rst

     Given: [1, 3, 10, 20, 23, 50] and 23

-We begin the procedure by setting the value for L to 0, R to 5 (length of the array is 6 and 6 - 1 is 5) and M to 2 ( taking the floor of (0 + 5)/2 gives us
+We begin the procedure by setting the value for L to 0, R to 5 (length of the array is 6 and 6 - 1 is 5) and M to 2 ( taking the floor of (0 + 5)/2 which gives us 2) [Step 1] and begin our iteration over Steps 2 - 6.
+Since
-2) [Step 1] and begin our iteration over Steps 2 - 6.
-Since 0(L) < 2(R we
+0(L) < 2(R we continue to Step 3 and assign M the value of 2.
+Steps 1, 2 and
-continue to Step 3 and assign M the value of 2.
-Steps 1, 2 and 3 will be omitted from all subsequent examples as the author finds copying this line laborious and redundant.
+3 will be omitted from all subsequent examples as the author finds copying these lines laborious and redundant to repeat.

 Loop 1::